Display Serial Interface: History

+The MIPI Alliance was formed in 2003, aiming to establish standards in mobile industry components.
+The first version of the MIPI DSI, version 1.0 was released in 2005.
+MIPI DSI v1.1 was released in 2007, and added features such as "Command Mode" for directly sending commands and data to display modules using the display controller.
+DSI v1.2 was released in 2011, and extended the video packet length and expanded the command mode.
+DSI v1.3 was released in 2013.
+DSI versions 1.4 and DSI-2 were released in 2016 and 2018 respectively.

 Design

-At the physical layer, DSI specifies a high-speed (e.g., 4.5Gbit/s/lane for D-PHY 2.0) differential signaling point-to-point serial bus.
+At the physical layer, DSI specifies a high-speed (e.g., 4.5 Gbit/s/lane for D-PHY 2.0) differential signaling point-to-point serial bus.
 This bus includes one high speed clock lane and one or more data lanes.
 Each lane is carried on two wires (due to differential signaling).
 All lanes travel from the DSI host to the DSI device, except for the first data lane (lane 0), which is capable of a bus turnaround (BTA) operation that allows it to reverse transmission direction.
-When more than one lane is used, they are used in parallel to transmit data, with each sequential bit in the stream traveling on the next lane.
-That is, if 4 lanes are being used, 4 bits are transmitted simultaneously, one on each lane.
+When more than one lane is used, they are used in parallel to transmit data, with each sequential byte in the stream traveling on the next lane.
+That is, if 4 lanes are being used, 4 bytes are transmitted simultaneously, one on each lane.
 The link operates in either low power (LP) mode or high speed (HS) mode.
 In low power mode, the high-speed clock is disabled, and signal clocking information is embedded in the data.
 In this mode, the data rate is insufficient to drive a display, but is usable for sending configuration information and commands.
 High speed mode enables the high-speed clock (at frequencies from tens of megahertz to over one gigahertz) that acts as the bit clock for the data lanes.
 Clock speeds vary by the requirements of the display.
 High speed mode is still designed to reduce power usage due to its low voltage signaling and parallel transfer ability.